Taft, Eastern Samar

 Taft, officially the Municipality of Taft (Bungto han Taft; Bayan ng Taft), is a municipality in the province of Eastern Samar, Philippines.
-According to the 2020 census, it has a population of 18,786 people.
+According to the 2024 census, it has a population of 18,692 people.

 It is bounded on the north by the town of Can-avid and on the south-southeast by the town of Sulat.

 The municipality was named in honor of former United States President William Howard Taft, who served as Governor-General of the Philippines during the first decade of the 20th century.

 History

 Taft is one of the ancient pueblos in Samar situated in the eastern coast which was called Tubabao or Tubabaw in early times.
 This town was originally named after the river called Malinaw, but since the river causes heavy floods during rainy season, people began calling the place Tubig, which means water in Waray-Waray.

+On October 23, 1903, the municipalities of Paric (present-day Dolores), San Julian, and Sulat were merged into Tubig, which was also renamed Taft after the Governor-General of the Philippines at the time, William Howard Taft.
+These three municipalities were separated from Taft and restored to their independent statuses on October 31, 1906.

+In 1965, following the Samar division plebiscite, Taft became part of the newly established province of Eastern Samar.

 Geography

 Barangays

 Taft is politically subdivided into 24 barangays.
 Each barangay consists of puroks and some have sitios.